 47. Print out a floor plan.
 Convenient navigation is crucial for keeping up the pace of work.
 A plan is also useful when you need to reevaluate your current warehouse layout.
 Using a clear top view, than standing amidst heaps of stock, makes it easier to understand how to allocate space.

 48. Make sure that your main traffic path is always clear.
 This may seem obvious advice, but in practice, the traffic area often gets messy during the working day.

 49. Make sure your employees can move freely.
 Adequate aisle width allows your workers to work faster and helps to avoid incidents.

 50. Create safe, easy access to higher shelves and far ends of your warehouse and keep them in order.
 This ensures that your space is utilized properly, and no stock is missed or damaged.

 Hopefully, with the help of our organizing tips, your warehouse will operate with maximum efficiency.
-If you wish to implement mobile computer technology in your business, contact Energy Electronics directly to receive a pricing quote.
+If you wish to implement mobile computer technology in your business, contact Energy Electronics directly to receive a tailored recommendation and bulk quote.
 We are a premium supplier of mobile logistics devices and we’d love to help you find the best mobile solutions for your business.